darrenldl/blockyarchive/README.md

 [Documentation](https://github.com/darrenldl/rust-SeqBox/wiki)

+## Notes to existing rust-SeqBox users

+`rsbx 2.0.0` is the last version to be updated for the crate `rsbx`, all future versions will be published under the crate `blkar`.

+---

 Blockyarchive/blkar (formerly rust-SeqBox) is a comprehensive utility for creating, rescuing, and general handling of SeqBox archives, with optional forward error correction.

 SeqBox is a single-file archive format designed by [Marco Pontello](https://github.com/MarcoPon) that facilitates sector level data recovery for when file system metadata is corrupted/missing, while the archive itself still exists as a normal file on file system.